Foundations of self care

 Notice your intention

-Your intention to care for yourself comes from a good place.
+Our intention to care for ourselves comes from a good place.
 Respect the generosity and kindness around your intention.
 This will get you further than bullying yourself into new behaviour.

 Find a routine you can sustain.
 When you start a new thing, start slowly.
 Find an activity you can tolerate for 10 or 20 minutes a day and build it into your routine.
 You need to (gently) do it even when you’re not in the mood, so don’t make it ambitious.

-Don’t look for excitement.
+Don’t look for excitement all the time.
 The body will not thrive it if is routinely in an excited state (ignore the adverts).
-Our bodies respond more slowly than our minds, so look for results after days/weeks, not hours.
+Our bodies respond more slowly than our minds, so look for results after days, not hours.
 Laying foundations is about doing what pleases the body, not what pleases the mind.

 What is good for the body is well known … food, water, daily exercise, spending time in nature, a mix of challenge and relaxation, sharing your life with others.